mrgoldair/convex-hull/readme.md

     - While hull list has more than two points and the last three points form a left turn
       - Remove the second-to-last point

+Now, there are duplicate points between the two hulls – namely the first and last of each.
+So we remove the first and last points of the lower hull and join to the upper hull to complete the hull.

 ###### Determining left and right

 This could be accomplished by calculating and comparing the gradient between the 3 points;